Astromis/Astromis.github.io/about.markdown

                on large datasets",
   author    = "Buyanov, Igor Olegovich and Yadrinsev, Vasiliy Vladimirovich and
                Sochenkov, Ilia Vladimirovich",
-  abstract  = "The paper examines the hypothesis of the applicability of neural
-               autoencoders as a method of vector compression in the pipeline of approximate nearest neighbor search.
-The evaluation was conducted on several large datasets using various autoencoder architectures and indexes.
-It has been demonstrated that, although none of the combinations of autoencoders and indexes can fully outperform pure solutions, in some cases, they can be useful.
-Additionally, we have identified some empirical relationships between the optimal dimensionality of the hidden layer and the internal dimensionality of the datasets.
-It has also been shown that the loss function is a determining factor for compression quality.", journal   = "Proc.
+  journal   = "Proc.
 Inst.
 Syst.
 Program.
-RAS", publisher = "Institute for System Programming of the Russian Academy of Sciences",
+RAS", publisher = "Institute for System Programming of the Russian Academy of
+               Sciences",